stirofrancesco/Progetto-Finale-Machine-Learning/README.md

 │   ├──training.py
 │   ├──utils.py
 │   └──yolo11n.pt
-├───test_result                       #contain the valutation on test set │   ├───our_yolo_m
+├───test_result                       #contains the valutation on test set │   ├───our_yolo_m
 │   ├───our_yolo_n
 │   ├───our_yolo_s
 │   ├───yolo_m
 │   ├───yolo_n
 │   └───yolo_s
-├───training_result                  #containt the result on training │   ├───Yolo12m
+├───training_result                  #contains the result on training │   ├───Yolo12m
 │   │   └───weights
 │   ├───Yolo12n
 │   │   └───weights
 │   └───Yolo12s
 │       └───weights
-└───video_test                      #contain video for testing ├───demo.mp4                        #short video that explain how to use the app ├───demo.py                         #app that allow you to do inference ├───download_dataset.py             #script that allow you to download the dataset └───requirements.txt                #requirements
+└───video_test                      #contains video for testing ├───demo.mp4                        #short video that explains how to use the app ├───demo.py                         #app that allows you to do inference ├───download_dataset.py             #script that allows you to download the dataset └───requirements.txt                #contains the dependencies
 ```

 ---